lbw1995/TF-EPI/README.md

      python ./main.py interactkmerdiscovery [model name] [region of motifs] [input data path] [model path] [interaction save path] [p value] [cut number]
 Parameters required:

-Name of model: use Roberta model or Longformer model
+Name of model: use Roberta model or Longformer model, only avaliable for "Robert" and "Longformer".

 Region of motifs: Enhance region or Promoter region

 Tokenizer path: the path of tokenizer.

-Input possitive data path: dataset of possitive samples.
+Input data path: dataset of possitive samples or negative samples.

 Interaction save path: the save path of the k-mer-k-mer interactions.